Building the Campaign System Every Semester Runs On: University of Arizona

 Research showed what each group actually knew (versus what the university assumed they knew), which messages landed, which channels they actually used, and who they trusted.
 Every insight captured specifically to inform what to create and how to create it - not just "interesting findings."

-Phase 2: Turned Intelligence into Strategy
+Phase 2: Turned Intelligence Into Something Teams Could Use

 - Built personas teams could actually use